thegamecracks/theticketbot/README.md

    python -m theticketbot
    ```

+   You will be prompted to enter your bot token so it can be written to
+   a [config.toml] file in a user-specific directory.
+After this, the bot
+   will automatically synchronize its application commands for the first time.

+   If you update the bot later on, you may need to run `theticketbot --sync`
+   to synchronize the bot's application commands again.
+   See the [changelog] to know if this is needed.

+   Alternatively, you can use the "<@mention> sync" text command once your bot
+   is in a server to synchronize application commands.

-5. Create an invite link in the Discord Developer Portal to add your bot to a server.
+3. Create an invite link in the Discord Developer Portal to add your bot to a server.

    In the [Applications](https://discord.com/developers/applications) > OAuth2 page,
    select only `bot` for the scope, then in the permissions list below,